 - Send an internal alert if a deal is progressing more slowly than expected.

 Mapping your lifecycle stages, lead statuses, and deal stages in HubSpot also sets you up nicely for segmentation, reporting, and optimization.
 You can easily sort your database according to any of these properties, allowing your marketing and sales teams to take an ultra-tailored approach to communicating with these contacts.
+With the power of HubSpot you can also effectively track lead sources.

 The same goes for reporting.
 With these properties nicely mapped, you'll be able to run reports and put together dashboards to give you a high-level view of your sales and marketing funnel.